rahgun04/VLSI_Lab_1/README.md

 source PnR.tcl
 ```
 Both synth.tcl and PnR.tcl scripts will now serve as templates for your future designs.

+**_Step 8: Changing Aspect Ratio of Standard Cells_**

+Change the line in the *_PnR.tcl_* script that specifies the aspect ratio of this block from 1.0 to 0.1.
+Run the script again and observe the resulting layout.

+> Discuss with your lab partner the different layout now as compared to the previous layout after Step 7.
+> What can you do to minimize the size taken by this circuit?

 ---
 ### Task 4 - Simulation